patriciogonzalezvivo/eyeo16/README.md

 <iframe src="https://player.vimeo.com/video/29894099?loop=1&title=0&byline=0&portrait=0" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 <iframe src="https://player.vimeo.com/video/29887776?loop=1&title=0&byline=0&portrait=0" width="640" height="480" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

---

-"... there is something to be said for the immense importance of chance.

-An incalculable amount of human effort is directed to combating

-and restricting the nuisance or danger represented by chance."

-<p> ... </p>

-*Carl Gustav Jung*

 Note:
 There is something to said about opensourcing something that you have been working intensly for a year.
 It was some adrenaline, but at the same time you feel vulnerable and expose.